 On the other hand, if you are using conventional oil and you switch to synthetic oil, you may be able to lengthen the time between oil changes.
 You can ask the pros at Clayton's Auto Service for more information.
 They can offer you good auto advice about oils and service intervals based on your driving habits and requirements.

 Oil changes are the hallmark of preventive maintenance at Clayton's Auto Service.
 All Corvallis drivers need them.
 So we should get excited about a product that reduces how often we need them.
 Synthetic oil is more expensive, yes, but it can pay for itself by lasting longer than conventional oil.
 And when you add in the hidden savings of an extended engine life and improved fuel economy, not to mention increased engine power, there's a good chance that synthetic oil actually saves cash in the long run.
-All Corvallis drivers pay for car care.
+All Corvallis drivers pay for vehicle care.
 But understanding what we're paying for can make us more savvy shoppers.

 Today in the Clayton's Auto Service auto care blog, we're going to talk to Corvallis drivers about oil change intervals.
 It seems that as engine technology advances, oil change intervals become longer for Clayton's Auto Service customers.
 For example, recently four of the world's largest vehicle manufacturer's shortened the published intervals for several of their engine models.
-They originally published intervals that extended out to a much as 8,000 miles.
+They originally published intervals that extended out to a much as 8,000 miles (13,000 kilometers).

 In real world Corvallis driving, the oil started to sludge up before the recommended change interval.
-Oil sludge is a thick jelly-like substance.
-Quite literally petroleum jelly – like Vaseline.
+Oil sludge is a thick jelly-like substance: quite literally petroleum jelly – like Vaseline.
 This goop was clogging vehicle small engine passages so the oil wouldn't flow to some parts of the engine.
 This resulted in engine damage.
 We see it too often at Clayton's Auto Service in Corvallis.

 The vehicle manufacturers began to offer an extended warranty to cover sludge damage.
-But there was a catch: the vehicle owner had to follow a new, lower service interval, and provide proof of oil changes in order to make a warranty claim.
+But there was a catch: the vehicle owner had to follow a new, lower service interval and provide proof of oil changes in order to make a warranty claim.

 So check your vehicle owner's manual or talk with your Clayton's Auto Service service advisor about where and how you drive in Corvallis.
 Should you change your oil closer to the regular schedule, or the severe service schedule?
 You need to make the call.

 Let me give you an example of this.
 Some newer vehicles have an oil change indicator.
-It has a sophisticated computer algorithm that tracks number of cold starts, engine temperature, RPMs, mileage, and many more variables to come up with a recommendation for when to change the oil.
+It has a sophisticated computer algorithm that tracks number of cold starts, engine temperature, RPMs, mileage and many more variables to come up with a recommendation for when to change the oil.

 Once again, it's up to you to make the call as to when to change your oil at Clayton's Auto Service to protect your vehicle engine.
 Another place where Oregon drivers can go wrong is with the type of oil they use.
 More and more new cars are coming to Corvallis owners filled with synthetic oil.
 Without going into a lot of detail right now, let's just say that synthetic oil lasts longer and is very resistant to oil sludge.